A fascination for waves, the dance above and below sea level, leads one to wind, light, and hypnosis, and consider how rhythm is central to our being.

 Gabrielle Lamb, USA, 2011; 10m

-A one-of-a-kind film collage that draws on dancers’ dream journals, choreography, structured improv and spoken text.…Continue
+A one-of-a-kind film collage that draws on dancers’ dream journals, choreography, structured improv and spoken text.

 Added by Deirdre Towers on January 6, 2012 at 12:37pm — No Comments

 In 1994, I looked out at the sparse Dance on Camera Festival audience at Anthology Film Archives and asked anyone whether they had any suggestions for building the festival.
-Margaret Williams, the brilliant British director of OUTSIDE IN, came out of the dark from the back of the house, to shake my…Continue
+Margaret Williams, the brilliant British director of OUTSIDE IN, came out of the dark from the back of the house, to shake my hand but within that handshake was the affirmation that DOCF indeed…Continue

 Added by Deirdre Towers on December 22, 2011 at 10:00am — No Comments